bovine/rss2trello/README.md

   RSS feed from Trulia.com and move cards into lists for "to visit", "to research further", "to make offer", "rejected", etc.

+* software managers could automatically add new bugs that appear in their defect tracking system and use Trello as a higher-level workflow organization tool to prioritize tasks.

 ## Using rss2trello